danielyxie/bitburner/markdown/bitburner.ns.closetail.md

 RAM cost: 0 GB

 Closes a script’s logs.
-This is functionally the same pressing the "Close" button on the tail window.
+This is functionally the same as pressing the "Close" button on the tail window.

 If the function is called with no arguments, it will close the current script’s logs.